 Easy Christmas Dessert Charcuterie Board Tutorial

 One of the best things about making a dessert board is the flexibility.
 I chose the ingredients listed here to get a good range of flavors and colors on the board.
 You want it to be eye-catching as well as tasty.
 However, if you can’t find a certain ingredient or just don’t like one thing I use, you can easily replace it with another.

 Not a fan of gingerbread men?
 No problem!
 Use chocolate chip cookies instead.
 Can’t find candied pecans?
 Don’t worry, just use some roasted almonds in their place.
-You can even skip the whole pomegranate and just add a small bowl of pomegranate seeds or raspberries.
+You can even skip the whole pomegranate, and just add a small bowl of pomegranate seeds or raspberries instead.
 It’s also a great way to present your holiday baking—swap the store-bought cookies with homemade sugar cookies, spritz cookies, and Christmas pinwheel cookies.